nbangaru/Math-Notes/README.md

 # Math-Notes
-These notes cover what is typically seen in a standard mathematics education.
+These notes cover what is typically seen in a standard pure mathematics education.
 These notes are broken up into sections Beginner, Intermediate, and Advanced.
 The Beginner section covers typical lower division courses, the Intermediate sections covers typical upper division courses, and the advanced section covers graduate level topics.

 Beginner:
 1. Differentiation and Integration